Quick Start

 This is hourly data from the GEFCom2014 Solar Track.
 CastSense should pay special attention to nighttime zeros, abrupt weather changes, and seasonal shifts.

-Recommended strategy and Human in the Loop
+Recommended experience and Human in the Loop

 Financial Time-Series Forecasting